ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/jquerymobile.md

 });
 ```

-That DOES NOT DO WHAT YOU WANT when doing JQuery mobile.
+That DOES NOT NECESSARILY DO WHAT YOU WANT when doing JQuery mobile.
 The reason is that JQuery mobile tries to optimize page loading through AJAX&mdash;if the browser
 tries to navigate to another page on the same website, instead of doing a full page refresh and rebuild, it tries to just swap out the content of the page, leaving the old
 page cached in the browser.
 This is a nice feature, but has some consequences.

 1. Always put trailing slashes on internal links to pages.
 Navigate to `[H04](/hwk/h04/)` with a trailing slash, NOT to  `[H04](/hwk/h04)` without a trailing slash.

-2. When using JQuery features, use the following idiom instead of `$( document ).ready(...`
+2. If you want some JavaScript to run on EVERY PAGE LOAD and not just on the first page load, use the following idiom instead of `$( document ).ready(...`.
+This is the remedy for things that "work on the first page you navigate to, but not subsequent page", or that "fix themselves" on a page refresh, for example.

    ```javascript
    <script>